Before you start building your website online, you need to choose a name.

 - Stay away from hyphens or numbers or words that have multiple spellings.
 They just add confusion, is that 2 or to or two or too?

 - Do not include or use another brand name.
-It would be terrible to build up a blog only to be forced to change the name later on.
+It would be terrible to build up a website only to be forced to change the name later on.

 - Search the US trademark database to be sure the name isn’t a brand that is already in use.